ashpil/cdj/README.md

 as `npx` - `npm install -g npx`.

-To get this site running locally, clone it, run `npm install` in the directory, and to start it, use `npm run dev`.
+To get this site running locally, clone it, run `npm install` in the directory, and to start it, use `npm run dev:ssr`.

 See [`src/pages/`](src/pages/) for some examples of what making pages with Svelte looks like.